j2store/userguide/ccavenue_payment_plugin.md

 **Article ID for Thank you message**

 You can create an article with a thank you or instructions or information to the customer and enter its ID here.
-This will be displayed to the customer when he returns to the site after making payment
+This will be displayed to the customer when he returns to the site after making payment.

 **Display text on selection**